Max-laws of large numbers for weakly dependent high dimensional arrays with applications: High dimensional maximal inequalities and LLN's

 \subsection{Physical dependence}

 Next we augment the physical dependence measure in \citet[Defn.
 1]{Wu2005} to cover non-stationary arrays, similar to \citet[Section 2.1.3]{ChangChenWu2024}.
-We initially ignore dependence across coordinates, and then control cross-coordinate dependence to improve the bound on $k_{n}$ .
-Strong laws are presented in most cases to conserve space.
+We initially ignore dependence across coordinates as is standard in the literature, and then control cross-coordinate dependence to improve the bound on $k_{n}$.

 Suppose for measurable functions $g_{i,n,t}(\cdot )$ that may depend on $ (i,n,t)$,

 where $\{\epsilon _{i,t}\}$ are for each $i$ iid sequences.
 Examples include linear and nonlinear time series like switching, random coefficient and (non)linear Markov processes.
 Let $\{\epsilon _{i,t}^{\prime }\}$ be an independent copy of $\{\epsilon _{i,t}\}$, and define the coupled process